richardanaya/effects/README.md

 myEffect.dispose()
 ```

-The basic pattern is the same.
-Remember, everything returned to the effect needs to be IDisposable

 ##Fun With Co-Routines##

-Effects.js is setup to work well with coroutines too using librarices such as https://github.com/tj/co .
+Effects.js is setup to work well with coroutines too using libraries such as https://github.com/tj/co .
 Within the function, you have access to the current state of the effect.

 ```javascript
 var TestEffect = Effect(()=>{